 The Importance of Brick Paver Sand & Properly Maintaining your Hardscapes

-Brick pavers absolutely, 100% need to be re-sanded prior to sealing.
+Brick pavers absolutely, 100% should be re-sanded prior to sealing.
 The sand in the brick paver joints serves MANY integral purposes.
 Helps Keep joints stable, paver’s level, and insects out, plant life from growing between the joints and helps prevent mold.
 Please read and educate yourself in this small write-up before you let another brick paver sealing contractor talk you out of re-sanding or over-sanding your brick pavers… During *initial installation Proper Joints between pavers should be between [1/16 in. and 3/16 in.
 (2 and 5 mm)] wide

 Joint stabilization – If you don’t have sand in the joints, rain water or pool water will run between the brick paver joints, and wash out the base aggregate sand material your brick pavers float on, (usually a 1” – 2” sand base) making your brick pavers loose, wobbly, uneven, sunken in or even raised up in some areas.
-Commonly called “sub surface erosion” or “Degradation”also commonly found with improper installation, dripping water and/or-drainage areas.
+Commonly called “sub surface erosion” or “Degradation “also commonly found with improper installation, dripping water and/or-drainage areas.

 DON’T walk or Drive on the sealed surface till it has cured, doing so can loosen up the sand and cause the pavers to shift.

 Once the joint sand has been activated with the brick paver sealant the sand will become extremely hard, comparable to the consistency of concrete.
 Once it’s hard like this, as you can imagine, not only can water no longer wash out that aggregate material the brick pavers float on, but that solid joint sand acts as an impenetrable barrier that weeds won’t be able to break through and water won’t be able to stand between and below those paver joints, warmed by the Florida sun, creating the perfect environment for mold growth.
-In other words, no more mold or weeds in your brick pavers!!
-As it acts as that barrier for mold and weeds, insects like ants will no longer be able to make their homes under your driveways or pool decks leaving small ant piles throughout your brick paver installation.
+In other words, reducing that unsightly mold or weeds in your brick pavers!!
+As it acts as that barrier for mold and weeds, insects like ants will no longer be able to easily make their homes under your driveways or pool decks leaving small ant piles throughout your brick paver installation.